El Coyote (character): Coyote's original family

 Coyote's father, who had experienced the turbulent years of Spanish and Mexican California, was Don César de Echagüe (II), who found out Coyote's true identity just prior to his death soon after César's first marriage.
-César's sister Beatriz (aka Beatrice) was born in 1833 – she married Washington resident, political employee and member of the U.S. government, Edmond Greene (aka Edmonds or Edmons, nicknamed Edmondo), who spoke fluent Spanish.
-Edmond knew Coyote's true identity in late 1851 – and Beatriz probably a bit later.
-They settled in Washington in 1853 (although later often visiting California).
-César's first wife Leonor de Acevedo (aka Leonora/Leonore) was born around 1830 (on yet another big ranch near San Antonio – and was betrothed to César already as a child).
+César's sister Beatriz (aka Beatrice) was probably born around the early 1830's.
+She married Washington resident, political employee and early special Emissary to California, Edmond Greene (aka Edmonds or Edmons, nicknamed Edmondo), who spoke fluent Spanish.
+Edmond found out Coyote's true identity in late 1851 – and Beatriz had suspected that early on (but never told anybody).
+They settled in Washington (although later moving back to California to Beatriz's own estate).

+César's first wife Leonor de Acevedo (aka Leonora/Leonore) was born around 1833 (on yet another big ranch near San Antonio – and was betrothed to César already as a child).
 She became aware of Coyote's double identity by the end of the very first written novel.
-They married in 1852 during an almost two years period of Coyote retirement.
-She died around 1856/57, when César Jr was born.
-Jr called himself El Cuervo (no mask), the Raven, from around late 1872 – although he later abandoned it.
-César (Coyote) left Los Angeles again directly after his wife's death (even travelling to Europe and Spain) for several years (handing over the child-care to maiden Guadalupe Martinez).
+They married around late 1853, during an at least two years period of Coyote retirement.
+She died sometime around 1856, at César Jr's birth.
+Jr did not find out about his father's true identity until El hijo del Coyote around his early teens in the late 1860s (original Cliper novel number 11 - one of the most popular novels - in which Matias Alberes made his debut).
+Jr called himself El Cuervo (no mask), the Raven, from around late 1872 – although he later abandoned his nickname.
+César (Coyote) left Los Angeles again - this time devastated - directly after his wife's death (even travelling to Europe and Spain, handing over the child-care to maiden Guadalupe Martinez).
+Jr was reported 15 years old (from now on subsequently increasing his role in the novels) in Padre e hijo and its sequel Cachorro de Coyote, original volumes number 34 and 35, featuring the very clever Chris Wardell villain and recently wed (and now also a mother) Guadalupe, plus Ricardo Yesares in late 1871.